DreymaR/BigBagKbdTrixPKL/PKL_eD/README.md

 	- This also makes Refresh robust against layout changes in PKL_Settings.
 * Base layout: Specify in layout.ini a basis file (layout section only).
 Just need to list changes in layout.ini now.
 Nice for variants.
 * Shorthand notation in PKL .ini layouts, allowing the KbdType/CurlMod/ErgoMod settings to be referred to as @K/@C/@E resp. (@T for all at once).
-	- Alternative idea: Each layout has ISO/ANSI and ergo subfolders?
-Which way to organize?
-E.g., Extend will be common for ISO-ANSI/Ergo.
-	- But this leads to a plethora of subfolders, not all of which are currently populated!
-	- Could PKL look for the specified subfolder but if not found, default to something using relevant remaps?
-	- ISO-ANSI/Ergo folders could have a Common resource folder, for Extend maps etc?
-Maybe keep Extend images in common folders?!
 * Path shortcut for layout.ini entries, allowing ".\" instead of full path from PKL root.

 **MENUS/IMAGES**